Esri/solutions-widgets-wpf/source/AllSolutionsWidgetsWithTests/Readme.md

 ## Getting Started with the test projects

 * Open and run the test solution at source\AllSolutionsWidgetsWithTests with the Visual Studio Test Explorer
 * If using the command line, you may also use VSTest.Console.exe or MSTest.exe to run the test projects' dlls.
-See [the MSDN page for more information](http://msdn.microsoft.com/en-us/library/vstudio/jj155796.aspx)
+See [the MSDN help page for more information](http://msdn.microsoft.com/en-us/library/vstudio/jj155796.aspx).

 ### Services

-* See [TestDependentServices\TestDependentServices.cs](TestDependentServices\\TestDependentServices.cs) for a list of services tested
+* See [TestDependentServices\TestDependentServices.cs](TestDependentServices/TestDependentServices.cs) for a list of services tested

 ## Issues